 What was it like to be a first-class passenger on the Titanic?
 What was it like to work on the ship?
 Titanic: The Official Exhibition answers these and other questions thanks to the recreations of the time, which include 200 original objects of passengers or crew of the Titanic that have been recovered in the various expeditions that have been made in search of remains of the wreck.

-Titanic: Official The Exhibition also features several state-of-the-art facilities.
+Titanic: Official The Exhibition also features several state-of-the-art installations.
 On the one hand, our ticket for the Titanic gives us access to the last hours of the ship, through a spectacular immersive film that shows the collision of the ship with the iceberg and the tragic sinking that has become a legend.

 Fortunately, on this trip, there is no need for lifeboats or expensive diving equipment to return home safe and sound.